puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 systemctl start kubelet
 ```

-## Verify that the node is healthy
+## Verify that the node is functioning properly

 Run `kubectl get nodes -o wide` and containerd appears as the runtime for the node we just changed.